RohitMenon120192/portfolio/README.md

 - Research Project Topic: Autonomous Multi-Agent Blimp Swarm for Coordinated Aerial Object Retrieval.

-- Spearheading the design and development of a fleet of autonomous blimps, enabling independent navigation and communication for swarming behavior to locate, capture, and guide helium-filled balloons through a designated goal post.
+- Designed and developed a fleet of autonomous blimps for aerial object retrieval using swarm coordination algorithms and custom CAD models in SolidWorks.
-- Implementing cutting-edge object detection algorithms to ensure precise tracking, real-time collision avoidance, and autonomous balloon capture using custom-integrated nets.
+- Integrated YOLOv8 for real-time balloon detection and localization, enabling autonomous capture using onboard net mechanisms.
-- Utilizing advanced Python, OpenCV, and SLAM techniques to achieve seamless multi-agent coordination, precise navigation, and efficient task execution across the blimp swarm.
+- Utilized OpenCV for image preprocessing, post-detection tracking, and collision avoidance to support precise object interaction.
+- Implemented SLAM in ROS for accurate navigation, mapping, and decentralized multi-agent coordination across dynamic environments.
-- Integrating high-performance brushless motors, ESCs, Raspberry Pi, sensors, and camera systems to enable fully autonomous operation and real-time balloon retrieval in dynamic environments.
+- Integrated and programmed brushless motors, ESCs, Raspberry Pi, cameras, and sensors to enable fully autonomous operation and real-time swarm communication.

 - Job Position: Researcher (Volunteer)
 - Company: Ira A. Fulton Schools of Engineering at Arizona State University